sndpwrites/100-days-of-code/log.md

 **Today's Progress:** Finally finished setting up postfix with dovecot.
 Still need to register for a FQDN for a functioning mail server.
 Also, setup private git repo to practice programming across machine and pi.

 **Thoughts:** Will start working on web scraping for data collection.
 Thinking of gathering enough data to practice visualisation and data analytics.

+### Day 39: February 1, 2018

+**Today's Progress:** Started learning BeautifulSoup for web scraping.

+**Thoughts:** Will start working on web scraping for data collection.
+Thinking of gathering enough data to practice visualisation and data analytics.